pictures (2016) © Novaya Moskva,

 The house of the magician

-This art evironment was created by Nikolai Panferova, who currently still takes care of the site.
+This art environment was created by Nikolai Panferova.

 The main feature of the site is the abundance of toy dolls which are used in various ways as decorative elements.
 They are attached to the exterior walls and the roofs of the various buildings, sometimes they hang from a beam, but they also sit together in a tree or on a fence.